Skip to content

 magnification: The target magnification on which the processing is performed.
 If `magnification` is provided, the `level` argument will be automatically computed.

-image_key: Optional image key of the WSI image, unecessary if there is only one image.
+image_key: Optional image key of the image, unecessary if there is only one image.

 batch_size: Mini-batch size used during inference.